systemjs/systemjs/README.md

 A list of projects that use or work with SystemJS in providing modular browser workflows.

 * [single-spa](https://single-spa.js.org/) - JavaScript framework for front-end microservices.
+* [import map overrides](https://github.com/joeldenning/import-map-overrides/) - Dynamically inject an import map stored in local storage so that you can override the URL for any module.
+Can be useful for running development modules on localhost against the server.
 * [js-env](https://github.com/jsenv/jsenv-core) - Collection of development tools providing a unified workflow to write JavaScript for the web, node.js or both at the same time.
 * [jspm.io](https://jspm.io) - `https://system-dev.jspm.io/[name]` provides a CDN serving npm modules for SystemJS.
 * [jspm.org](https://jspm.org) - Package manager for native modules, using SystemJS for backwards compatibility.